"Exactly you are important"

 Kathrin Rick has lived in Coesfeld since 2010 and is a trained goldsmith.
 At the age of 51, she made a career change and studied social pedagogy.
 She now works at the vocational training centre in Ahaus and is committed to helping people find a way back into working life.

-With the LOSLAND (English: Land of lots) project, Mehr Demokratie and the Institute for Advanced Sustainability Studies (IASS Potsdam) accompany municipalities all over Germany in shaping their grandchild-friendly future.
+With the LOSLAND (English: Land of lots) project, Mehr Demokratie and the Research Institute for Sustainability (RIFS Potsdam) accompanied municipalities all over Germany in shaping their grandchild-friendly future.

-For this purpose, they selected ten municipalities and cities with motivated mayors who want to go new ways together with their inhabitants.
-The aim is to contribute to a more active and cooperative political culture.
-Together with politicians, administrators and local citizens, LOSLAND develops and plans customised participation processes and supports the municipalities in their implementation.
-Randomly selected citizens' assemblies offer a central approach for the design of the processes.
+For this purpose, they selected ten municipalities and cities with motivated mayors who wanted to go new ways together with their inhabitants.
+The aim was to contribute to a more active and cooperative political culture.
+Together with politicians, administrators and local citizens, LOSLAND developed and planned customised participation processes and supported the municipalities in their implementation.
+Randomly selected citizens' assemblies offered a central approach for the design of the processes.

 The interview was conducted by Charlotte Bernstorff from LOSLAND.